matrix-org/matrix-spec-proposals/specification/modules/end_to_end_encryption.rst

 #.
 Alice and Bob compare the strings shown by their devices, and tell their devices if
    they match or not.
 #.
 Assuming they match, Alice and Bob's devices calculate the HMAC of their own device keys
-   and a comma-separated sorted list of of the key IDs that they wish the other user to verify, using SHA-256 as the hash function.
+   and a comma-separated sorted list of the key IDs that they wish the other user to verify, using SHA-256 as the hash function.
 HMAC is defined in `RFC 2104 <https://tools.ietf.org/html/rfc2104>`_.
    The key for the HMAC is different for each item and is calculated by generating 32 bytes (256 bits) using `the key verification HKDF <#sas-hkdf>`_.
 #.
-Alice's device sends Bob's device a ``m.key.verification.mac`` message containing the
+Alice's device sends Bob's device an ``m.key.verification.mac`` message containing the
    MAC of Alice's device keys and the MAC of her key IDs to be verified.
 Bob's device does the same for Bob's device keys and key IDs concurrently with Alice.
 #.
 When the other device receives the ``m.key.verification.mac`` message, the device